 - Get a free credit report from the only reputable place online to obtain such a report.
 Don't bother paying to get a FICO score because your lender will use a different service.

-- Just because you like a lender's website is no reason to get a loan from that lender.
+- Just because you like a lender's website, that is no reason to get a loan from that lender.
 There are various places you can go to get a mortgage loan, and you're likely to find a better deal if you shop around.

-- There are many types of mortgage loans, make sure you choose the mortgage best for you.
+- There are many types of mortgage loans, so make sure you choose the mortgage that is best for you.
 Ask your agent how easy it is to get some of these financing contingencies accepted by a seller.

 Get Your Finances in Order

-Once you have determined your down payment amount, set the funds aside and do not alter your financial situation.
-Lenders will track all monies coming into your checking and savings accounts, and large unexplained sums or monies from unusual sources could cause difficulties.
-Ideally, you want the money in your account for two to three months, which is called "seasoning."
+Once you have determined your down payment amount, set the funds aside, and do not alter your financial situation.
+Lenders will track all monies coming into your checking and savings accounts, and large unexplained sums of monies from unusual sources could cause difficulties.
 Make sure you:

 - Get a pre-approval letter.
 There is a difference between being pre-approved and pre-qualified, and pre-approval is better.